Yuva-Prashanth/Docs/README.md

 - The backend utilizes Mongoose schemas for the MongoDB database to store user data and document content.

 # Features
-- The DOCS web application is designed to be intuitive and easy to use, providing users with a familiar interface for creating and editing documents.
+- The WriteNow web application is designed to be intuitive and easy to use, providing users with a familiar interface for creating and editing documents.
 - The application allows for multiple users to collaborate on the same document, with changes being updated in real-time for all users.
-- The DOCS web application is built using modern web technologies and is fully responsive, allowing for easy use on both desktop and mobile devices.
+- The WriteNow web application is built using modern web technologies and is fully responsive, allowing for easy use on both desktop and mobile devices.

 # Getting Started with Create React App